 Remarkably the pool and pavilion were untouched by the fires.
 The pool, made of concrete, forms a sculptural element in the landscape.

 For his new house, a friend of Andrew recommended Intermode – for design and construction efficiency.
 Andrew visited Gillian Simon’s Intermode home in the Southern Highlands in late January, to explore what Intermode could offer.

 “I loved the way Gill’s house sat in the landscape, with the glass walls and the views not fully revealed until you enter the home.
 I was also fascinated by the process of building such a home”

 Charred hardwood in the Japanese style [Shou Sugi Ban (焼杉板)] was selected for the cladding.
 Given the orientation, and the often ferocious winds, the design included Paarhammer black stained hardwood framed double glazed windows and doors – with low-e glass providing sun protection from the eastern and western aspects.

 The house design is T-shaped with two pavilions joined by a glazed breezeway.
-The Owner enjoys entertaining friends and family, and the design of the house reflects this.
+Andrew enjoys entertaining friends and family, and the design of the house reflects this.
 The main pavilion features three guest bedrooms, two bathrooms and a generous multi purpose room.
 At the other end is a spacious open plan kitchen, dining and living area.

 The kitchen features an in-situ concrete island bench contrasting against two pack white and black joinery.
 In the living space a Cheminees Philippe fireplace sits on a concrete plinth.
 Sliding timber battened screens, providing sun-shading during summer, are positioned on the external western deck adjacent to the living room.